gtk2k/WebRTC_For_UnityWeb/README.md

 The repository contains a "TestWeb" folder, which is a test web page for remote peers.
 Start a web server with the "TestWeb" folder as the document root, and access and view index.html in your browser.
 After viewing index.html in your browser, click the [Connect] button in index.html.
-### 6. Unity WebGL [Connect] Button
+### 6. Unity Web [Connect] Button
-Click the [Connect] button in index.html, then click the [Connect] button in Unity WebGL.
+Click the [Connect] button in index.html, then click the [Connect] button in Unity Web.
 This will initiate negotiation, and both parties' images will be displayed on the screen.

 # Known Issues
 Also, the video sent from Unity is upside down, and in index.html it is displayed upside down using CSS style.
-This test project does not support perfect negotiation, so you must click the [Connect] button in index.html, then the Unity WebGL [Connect] button.
+This test project does not support perfect negotiation, so you must click the [Connect] button in index.html, then the Unity Web [Connect] button.